 Free Application for Federal Student Aid® (FAFSA®)—FAFSA® is a registered trademark of the U.S. Department of Education.
 All students who wish to receive federal financial assistance for college must complete the application and send it to the institution(s) they will attend.
-Students can complete the online FAFSA at https://studentaid.gov/h/apply-for-aid/fafsa
+Students can complete the online FAFSA® at https://studentaid.gov/h/apply-for-aid/fafsa.

 Leave of Absence (LOA)—A student who requests to take a break from school without having to withdraw from the university applies for a leave of absence.
 Students must apply for a leave of absence, not to exceed six months, through Walden’s Office of Academic Advising.
-For federal financial aid purposes, an LOA is considered the same as a drop or withdrawal, and federal loans and grants may have to be returned to federal programs, with students owing a tuition balance to Walden (see Return of Title IV Funds).
+For federal financial aid purposes, an LOA (for course-based programs) is considered the same as a drop or withdrawal, and federal loans and grants may have to be returned to federal programs, which may result in students owing a tuition balance to Walden (see Return of Title IV Funds).
 When a student loan borrower begins a leave of absence, the student must begin repaying outstanding student loans.

 Loan Period—The period assigned to a Direct Loan is typically the same as the three-term annual award year that includes three disbursements—one for each term.
 However, in instances of an overlapping loan, a loan period can be one or two terms and, therefore, may not directly match the annual award year.

 Please refer to Walden’s Office of Financial Aid Terms and Conditions for the Tempo Learning® loan information.

 Origination—A school-initiated electronic process that “registers” data about each Direct Loan—such as amount, loan period, and disbursement dates—with the U.S. Department of Education.
 Once the school determines a student’s financial aid offer amount and all additional steps are completed, the school originates the loan with the U.S. Department of Education’s system—Common Origination and Disbursement (COD).
 The department communicates to Walden if the loan has been accepted or rejected in the COD system.
 Once it is accepted by COD, the loan record moves to the disbursement stage.
 Generally, Walden will originate a student loan at least one week before the loan period begins.